TargetProcess/tauCharts/DEVELOPER-GUIDE.md

 - Chart layout is inserted into DOM element.
 Chart size is determined by container's size *(if not specified)*.
 - Live Spec (detailed GPL config) is created from GPL config by using Spec Transformers.
-Default transformers are **ApplyRatio** (removes empty values from facets and resizes facets proportionally) and **AutoLayout** (configures layout parameters depending on chart size).
+Default transformers are **ApplyRatio**
+(removes empty values from facets and resizes facets proportionally) and **AutoLayout**
+(configures layout parameters depending on chart size).
 - Units structure gets unfolded, data is passed from parents to their children and processed by applying expressions (filters etc.).
 - Another Spec Transformers are applied:
 **ExtractAxes** removes repeated X and Y axes from facets, **CalcSize** calculates required chart size and hides ticks or labels when there is not enough space.
-There are some strategies for calculating required size and optimizing a chart, the most common are `normal` (default one, displays scrollbars when optimal chart size is too large to prevent large density of facets, categorical ticks, bars etc.) and `entire-view` (fits the whole chart into specified size without displaying scrollbars).
+There are some strategies for calculating required size and optimizing a chart, the most common are
+`normal` (default one,
+displays scrollbars when optimal chart size is too large to prevent large density of facets, categorical ticks, bars etc.) and `entire-view`
+(fits the whole chart into specified size without displaying scrollbars).
 - Task Runner is initialized.
 It runs tasks asynchronously by small synchronous chunks to prevent browser from freeze.
 - Tasks for creating draw scenario are scheduled.
-Grammar Elements are created, their screen models are initialized and modified by Grammar Rules, that are toggled by guides.
+Grammar Elements are created, their screen models (mapping from data row to coordinates, colors etc.) are initialized and modified by Grammar Rules, that are toggled by guides.
 - Tasks for rendering DOM nodes are scheduled.
 The `draw` method of each Grammar Element is called and chart DOM nodes are created or updated one by one.
 - Task runner executes scheduled tasks.
 - Same steps are repeated when `chart.refresh()` or `chart.updateConfig( config )` is called.
 The best practice is to reuse existing DOM nodes and slightly animate their transition.

 ```